Aikawa, west coast of Sado Island, Niigata Prefecture.

-|End of Tokugawa Shogunate, start of Meiji era, mine belong to the Ministry of Industry.
+|End of Tokugawa Shogunate, start of Meiji era, mine now belongs to the Ministry of Industry.

 |Ohdate shaft dug, the first mechanized shaft in Japan.

 |first rock drills in Japan were used.

-|taken over by Mitsubishi mining Co.,Ltd.
+|taken over by Mitsubishi Mining Co.,Ltd.

 |50,000 tons of ore produced per month.

-|gold ore deposit exhausted, Mine operations terminated.|
+|gold ore deposit exhausted, mine operations terminated.

 During its operation the total amount of mined metal was 78 tons of gold and 2,330 tons of silver.
 The most produktive time was around 1920, when it produced 50,000 tons of ore per month.

-The underground tour emphasizes on huge dioramas with many details.
-There are numerous small miner figures, which are computerized, showing typical miners work.
-The topics are for example operating the manual drainage pump by pumping workers, the work of the stope miners (the ones who really dug ore), or Mizukae-Mushuku (draining workers).
-The pumping workers were very important and well payed.
+The first tour which was created is the Edo era tour.
+A course with various displays, dioramas and exhibitions about underground mining techniques, leads 300 m through the old mine tunnels.
+The topics of the exhibition are operating the manual drainage pump by pumping workers, the work of the stope miners (the ones who really dug ore), or Mizukae-Mushuku (draining workers).
+The pumping workers were very important and well paid, because without them the mine would be flooded.
 The stope miners were at the head of the tunnel mining the ore or creating tunnels.
-They used chisels with iron clippers and hit them wiht hammers.
+They used chisels with iron clippers and hit them with hammers.
+They followed the ore veins, and if the vein was thin the resulting tunnels were barely big enough for the miners.
+The were called tanuki-ana (raccoon dog tunnel).
 At the end of the 18th century, there was the need for many people working as draining workers.
 The Tokugawa Government decided to capture Mushukunin (unregistered people) in cities like Edo and Osaka.
-They were kidnapped and forced to slave labour in 24 hour shifts.
+They were kidnapped and forced to slave labour in 24-hour shifts.